How to Train Your Stomach to Use Gels and Fluids More Efficiently When Racing

 Bifidobacterium longum research shows particularly impressive results for endurance athletes.

-The enhanced carbohydrate absorption allows the body to rely more heavily on ingested fuel rather than depleting precious muscle glycogen stores.
+The data has also demonstrated that the enhanced carbohydrate absorption allows the body to rely more heavily on ingested fuel rather than depleting precious muscle glycogen stores.

 Finally, research shows that specific Bifidobacterium strains help keep your gut lining strong.
 [3].